wyntau/dotfiles/README.md

 - editorconfig - the config for vim bundle **js-beautify**
 - gitconfig - the config for **git**
 - oh-my-zsh - git submodule, the directory `.oh-my-zsh` for **zsh**
+- sublime - git submodule, the Preference and Monokai-custom for _Sublime Text 2_
 - vim - the directory `.vim` for **vim**
 - vimrc - the config for **vim**
 - wgetrc - the `http_proxy` config for **wget**